Files containing the name vhdx.##data##UNC are left behind in the VM''s directory.

 - Please verify backups of VMs that live on multiple hosts but share the same CSV are not backed up in parallel

-- Please review KB 3070 to ensure that you do not have any Microsoft Patches that are required from proper Microsoft VSS Writer communication.
+- Please review the article titled "Hyper-V 2012 Support Considerations" to ensure that you do not have any Microsoft Patches that are required from proper Microsoft VSS Writer communication.

 - Run the Microsoft Best Practice Analyzer including the storage option and address any raised alerts or warnings.